Thailand: Temples, Islands, and the Best Street Food on Earth

 Getting Around Thailand

-Thailand’s transport is cheap, cheerful, and occasionally chaotic.
-Here’s how to pick the right option for every situation.
+Cheap, cheerful, and occasionally chaotic.
+Here's how to pick the right option for each leg of the trip.

 Domestic Flights

-Best for covering big distances fast.
-Bangkok to Chiang Mai in an hour instead of twelve.
+Best for covering serious distance fast.
+Bangkok to Chiang Mai in an hour instead of twelve on a bus.

-Best for islands and small towns.
+Best for islands, Pai, and anywhere the buses can't be bothered going.
 Total freedom for less than the price of lunch.

 BTS, MRT & City Transit